-(i) The committee may request, accept, and consider 13 proposals for the compensation to be paid only during competitive negotiations under paragraph (h).
+(i) The committee may request, accept, and consider proposals for the compensation to be paid only during competitive negotiations under paragraph (h).
 The firm ranked first may then negotiate a contract with the board giving, among other things, a basis of its fee for that engagement.
 If the board is unable to negotiate a satisfactory contract with that firm, negotiations with that firm shall be formally terminated, and the board shall then undertake negotiations with the second-ranked firm.
 Failing accord with the second-ranked firm, negotiations shall then be terminated with that firm and undertaken with the third-ranked firm.
 Negotiations with the other ranked firms shall be undertaken in the same manner.
-The board, in negotiating with firms, may 24 reopen formal negotiations with any one of the three top-ranked firms, but it may not negotiate with more than one firm at a time.
+The board, in negotiating with firms, may reopen formal negotiations with any one of the three top-ranked firms, but it may not negotiate with more than one firm at a time.
 The board shall also negotiate on the scope and quality of services.
 In making such determination, the board shall conduct a detailed analysis of the cost of the professional services required in addition to considering their scope and complexity.
-For contracts over \$50,000, the board shall require the firm receiving the award to execute a 1 2 truth-in-negotiations certificate stating that the rates of compensation and other factual unit costs supporting the 3 compensation are accurate, complete, and current at the time 4 5 of contracting.
-Such certificate shall also contain a 6 description and disclosure of any understanding that places a 7 limit on current or future years' audit contract fees, 8 including any arrangements under which fixed limits on fees 9 will not be subject to reconsideration if unexpected accounting or auditing issues are encountered.
-Such 10 certificate shall also contain a description of any services 11 12 rendered by the certified public accountant or firm of 13 certified public accountants at rates or terms that are not customary.
-Any auditing service contract under which such a 14 15 certificate is required must contain a provision that the original contract price and any additions thereto shall be 16 adjusted to exclude any significant sums by which the board 17 determines the contract price was increased due to inaccurate 18 19 or incomplete factual unit costs.
-All such contract 20 adjustments shall be made within 1 year following the end of 21 the contract.
-22 (j) If the board is unable to negotiate a satisfactory contract with any of the selected firms, the committee shall 23 24 select additional firms, and the board shall continue negotiations in accordance with this subsection until an 25 26 agreement is reached.
-27 Section 57.
-Subsection (22) of section 218.415, 28 Florida Statutes, is amended to read: 29 218.415 Local government investment policies. -- Investment activity by a unit of local government 30 the governing body, or in the absence of the existence of a governing body, the respective principal officer of the unit of local government and maintained by the unit of local government or, in the alternative, such activity must be conducted in accordance with subsection (17).
-Any such unit of local government shall have an investment policy for any public funds in excess of the amounts needed to meet current expenses as provided in subsections (1)-(16), or shall meet the alternative investment quidelines contained in subsection (17).
+For contracts over \$50,000, the board shall require the firm receiving the award to execute a truth-in-negotiations certificate stating that the rates of compensation and other factual unit costs supporting the compensation are accurate, complete, and current at the time of contracting.
+Such certificate shall also contain a description and disclosure of any understanding that places a limit on current or future years' audit contract fees, including any arrangements under which fixed limits on fees will not be subject to reconsideration if unexpected accounting or auditing issues are encountered.
+Such certificate shall also contain a description of any services rendered by the certified public accountant or firm of certified public accountants at rates or terms that are not customary.
+Any auditing service contract under which such a certificate is required must contain a provision that the original contract price and any additions thereto shall be adjusted to exclude any significant sums by which the board determines the contract price was increased due to inaccurate or incomplete factual unit costs.
+All such contract adjustments shall be made within 1 year following the end of the contract.

+(j) If the board is unable to negotiate a satisfactory contract with any of the selected firms, the committee shall select additional firms, and the board shall continue negotiations in accordance with this subsection until an agreement is reached.

+Section 54.
+Subsection (22) of section 218.415, Florida Statutes, is amended to read:

+218.415 Local government investment policies.--Investment activity by a unit of local government must be consistent with a written investment plan adopted by the governing body, or in the absence of the existence of a governing body, the respective principal officer of the unit of local government and maintained by the unit of local government or, in the alternative, such activity must be conducted in accordance with subsection (17).
+Any such unit of local government shall have an investment policy for any public funds in excess of the amounts needed to meet current expenses as provided in subsections (1)-(16), or shall meet the alternative investment guidelines contained in subsection

+'''

+(17).
 Such policies shall be structured to place the highest priority on the safety of principal and liquidity of funds.
 The optimization of investment returns shall be secondary to the requirements for safety and liquidity.
 Each unit of local government shall adopt policies that are commensurate with the nature and size of the public funds within its custody.

+'''